Skip to main content

 Frequently Asked Questions

-As part of CASE’s commitment to helping its members grow and diversify the advancement pipeline, the CASE Advancement Internship seeks to increase and diversify the number of professionals in educational advancement.
+As part of CASE’s commitment to helping its members grow the advancement pipeline, the CASE Advancement Internship seeks to increase the number of professionals in educational advancement.
 This internship is designed to attract students (undergraduate and graduate) and recent grads who may not have previously considered a career in educational advancement.
-Since 2016, more than six hundred fifty students and recent grads have participated in the internship, 60 percent of diverse backgrounds.
+Since 2016, more than 830 students and recent grads have participated in the internship.

 Through this career pipeline initiative, CASE directly partners with its members to identify talented students and develop their interest in an educational advancement career.